unicefburundi/umuco/README.md

 # README #

-My experimentation with dealing with [RapidPro](https://rapidpro.io) webhook facilities
+My experimentation with dealing with [RapidPro](https://rapidpro.io) webhook facilities and build a dashboard to monitor MUCO project

 ### What is this repository for? ###

 * Quick summary
-* Version
+* Version 0.01
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### How do I get set up? ###

 * Summary of set up
 * Configuration
-* Dependencies
+* Dependencies : [Pivotable](http://nicolas.kruchten.com/pivottable/examples/) , [Highchart](http://www.highcharts.com/), and of course [Django](https://www.djangoproject.com/)
 * Database configuration
 * How to run tests
 * Deployment instructions